-In March 2012, Occupy for Animals launched the campaign "EU, when do you think it's time to act?" to remind the EU about the adopted Written Declaration 026/2011 and its responsibilities towards the street and domestic animals of Europe.
+April 4, 2012, at the occasion of World Stray Animals Day, Occupy for Animals launched the campaign "EU, when do you think it's time to act?" to remind the EU about the adopted Written Declaration 026/2011 and its responsibilities towards the street and domestic animals of Europe.
 This campaign was supported by ESDAW, MILLION ACTIONS and other organisations as well as by more than 7,000 animal lovers who signed the petition and sent post cards and emails to the EU.

 April 24, 2012 Hans-Joachim Richter, representing 'Arzte für Tiere' and Massimo Pradella representing OIPA, spoke about their concerns concerning the protection of stray animals in an interview with the EU Committee on Petitions.

 Finally, at this meeting, MEP Erminia Mazzoni (Chair of the Petitions Committee) pointed out that - given the large number of petitions – she thinks that the EU had received a clear political mandate from the European citizens to act on this matter.
 However, the EU can not go further than the existing agreements and the competences of the European Union, added MEP Erminia Mazzoni.